LinguaPhylo/linguaPhylo.github.io/tutorials/skyline-plots.md

 We do this by approximating the continuous rate distribution (for each site in the alignment) with a discretized gamma probability distribution (mean = 1), where the number of bins in the discretization `ncat = 4` (normally between 4 and 6).

-As explained in (Yang, 2006), the shape parameter α is inversely related to the extent of rate variation at sites (Fig. 1.6).
+As explained in (Yang, 2006), the shape parameter α is inversely related to the extent of rate variation at sites.
 If α > 1, the distribution is bell-shaped, meaning that most sites have intermediate rates around 1, while few sites have either very low or very high rates.
 In particular, when α → ∞, the distribution degenerates into the model of a single rate for all sites.
 If α ≤ 1, the distribution has a highly skewed L-shape, meaning that most sites have very low rates of substitution or are nearly 'invariable',